Growth–share matrix: Overview

 The hope is that stars become next cash cows.
 Stars require high funding to fight competitors and maintain their growth rate.
-When industry growth slows, if they remain a niche leader or are amongst the market leaders, stars become cash cows; otherwise, they become dogs due to low relative market share.
+When industry growth slows, if they remain a niche leader or are among the market leaders, stars become cash cows; otherwise, they become dogs due to low relative market share.
 As a particular industry matures and its growth slows, all business units become either cash cows or dogs.
 The natural cycle for most business units is that they start as question marks, then turn into stars.
 Eventually, the market stops growing; thus, the business unit becomes a cash cow.
 At the end of the cycle, the cash cow turns into a dog.